Gun Control Research

 How does this compare to other developed countries?

-Acording to the The Institute for Health Metrics and Evaluation, the US leads the world in gun homicide rates:
+According to Everytown Research, the US leads the high-income world in gun homicide rates:

 Is there a correlation between gun ownership and gun deaths around the world?